-Figure 2.1 Histograms of the distribution of posterior probability of sister species pairs.

-Histograms of the distribution of posterior probability of sister species pairs from Grossenbacher et al. 2015, and species pairs used in our analyses which are given in Figure 2.1 A) Distribution of probabilities of 34 species pairs shows that the data is left-skewed toward low probability values, suggesting that many pairs in the data set have low statistical support for sister species relationships.
-B) The posterior probability distribution after application of threshold of 0.1 and maxent analysis with model convergence.
-Posterior probability thresholds of 0.4 and 0.7 used in statistical analyses are highlighted with red arrows.

-For the 34 pairs that fit our criteria, we modeled their species distributions with Maxent implemented in R Statistical Programming Language 3.6 (R Core Team 2019).
-First, species occurrence records for each species were downloaded from GBIF in R with the dismo package (GBIF 2008; Hijmans et al. 2017).
-Most species were native to a single continent and we assumed that all occurrence records on the species’ native continent were native occurrences.
-Species pairs were modeled on continental scales (e.g. North America) that best fit distributional data in GBIF.
-When species pairs occurred on more than one continent (e.g. North and South America), both continents were used for the background area (the geographic area selected for the environmental variables).
-When historical and/or herbarium records suggested that a species was introduced on other continents, we omitted these records from our analyses.

 Next, we applied Maxent species distribution models (SDMs) as our proxy for the ecological niche.
 While there are disadvantages to this method (Merow et al. 2013), one important feature is Maxent’s ability to predict environmental suitability beyond a species’ known range.
 Maxent models can incorporate complex interactions between different variables, having a closed-form mathematical solution that will converge on an optimal probability distribution, and the ability to reduce overfitting by using ℓ1-regularization (Di Cola et al. 2017).
 For each species, we generated a Maxent model for each combination of feature classes (a transformation of covariates, (Morales et al. 2017) that consist of a combination of linear, quadratic, or polynomial regularization multipliers.
 From this set of models, the model with the lowest delta AIC was selected as our final model for subsequent analyses, including calculating the niche breadth (Levins’ B) and niche overlap (Schoener's D).

 Very generally, Maxent generates a probability distribution that adheres to a set of constraints derived from presence-only species occurrence data.
-The constraints are expressed as functions (e.g. linear and quadratic feature classes) of the environmental variables.
-Maxent calculates the conditional probability of occurrence for the species using the conditional density of the environmental variables at species occurrence locations compared to the background environmental variables (i.e. the value of environmental variables in the geographic area the species lives within).
-The final function is one that recognizes the constraints of the occurrence records in environmental space and minimizes variation compared to the background variables (e.g. minimizing the distance in variable space).
+The constraints are expressed as functions (e.g., linear and quadratic feature classes) of the environmental variables.
+Maxent calculates the conditional probability of occurrence for the species using the conditional density of the environmental variables at species occurrence locations compared to the background environmental variables (i.e., the value of environmental variables in the geographic area the species lives within).
+The final function is one that recognizes the constraints of the occurrence records in environmental space and minimizes variation compared to the background variables (e.g., minimizing the distance in variable space).
 Thus, the model would be selected that has the species’ mean for a variable close to the mean of that variable in the background.
 (See Elith et al. 2011 for a full description of Maxent modeling for ecology.)